expyriment/dataintegrityfingerprint-python/README.md

 For any questions, please use the [discussion](https://github.com/expyriment/dataintegrityfingerprint-python/discussions) section from the code repository.
 If you wish to contribute or report an issue, please use the [issue tracker](https://github.com/expyriment/dataintegrityfingerprint-python/issues) and
 [pull requests](https://github.com/expyriment/dataintegrityfingerprint-python/pulls).

+## Citation

+To cite this software conceptually, you can use the following general citation:

+>Lindemann, O., & Krause, F. Data Integrity Fingerprint (DIF) - A reference implementation in Python [Computer software]. https://doi.org/10.5281/zenodo.5866698

+**To cite a specific version (preferred), please see the corresponding citation under [releases](https://github.com/expyriment/dataintegrityfingerprint-python/releases)!**